danielasch/Ontology-Matcher-Babel/README.md

   * BabelNet indices
     - Open your local browser and access the [BabelNet's download page](https://babelnet.org/download) and follow its steps to obtain _'your_name_babelnet-4.0.zip'_ file and unzip it anywhere you want.
-    - You must download [WordNet](https://wordnet.princeton.edu/download/current-version) for using it as 'searchable' source.
-Unzip it as you wish.
     - To use your local indices you must enter the root directory where your _'Ontology-Matcher-Babel'_ was cloned.
     - Acess the _'ontoAli-pucrs'_ directory as well.
     - Enter into the _'config'_ folder and open the _'babelnet.var.properties'_ file.
     - Follow the configuration examples included inside it.
 Wen you're done, save and close this file.
-    - Now, at the same directory, open the _'jlt.var.properties'_ file.
-    - As you did before, follow the configuration examples inside it, save it and close it.

   ###### If you do not belong to a researh instituition you can use BabelNet's RESTFul search service following [these steps](https://babelnet.org/guide#HowcanIdownloadtheBabelNetindices?).
 Keep in mind that it may affect the results of this software tool.

 # ENJOY!